mapmanager/mapmanager.github.io/_posts/2015-04-20-time-series-panel.md

  - **Plot Run +- n**.
  - **Zero Session**.
 Set the selected stack to the zero session.
 Zero sessions are used when plotting a map with X-Axis set to 'Zero Session', 'Zero Days', and 'Zero Hours'.
 The zero session will have an Asterix (\*) before its session index in the list of sessions.
  - **Find Points**.
 Open [find points panel][15].
  - **Edit Table**.
-Edit annotations in a stack as a text table.
-This is useful to copy and paste annotations for further analysis.
+This will display the contents of the stack list in a text table.
+This is useful to copy/paste information for each stack in a time-series into another program.
  - **Unload Stack**.
-Unload the raw image data for a stack.
-Unloading a stack does not unload the stack annotations.
+Unload the raw image data for a time-point.
+This can also be done by selecting the time-point and hitting keyboard <kbd>u</kbd>.
+This is useful to conserve memory by unloading the raw image data for a given time-point.
+Time-points that have their raw image data loaded are denoted with an 'X' in the 'D' column.

 <IMG class="img-float-right" SRC="images/mm3/time-series/ts-right-click-header.png" WIDTH="140">